 “I found the hostel to be a very challenging living situation, there was very little ambition or aspirations from the inhabitants.
 Over half of the people staying at the hostel were unemployed and not in education or training, with limited activity to fill their days.
 This led to the hostel being noisy, especially throughout the night as many stayed up partying and playing music until the early hours of the morning, with no reason to wake up the following day.
 The hostel was often a hostile place with the police making regular visits to other residents, drugs and alcohol abuse was prevalent as well as anti-social behaviour amongst other people living at the hostel.

-“I knew this was not where I wanted to be or how I wanted my life to progress, which make me even more determined to further my education.
+“I knew this was not where I wanted to be or how I wanted my life to progress, which made me even more determined to further my education.
 I completed my GCSEs and went on to sixth form, studying Psychology, Sociology and English Literature and Language.
 I graduated in the summer of 2020, achieving three Bs.
 During my time in the hostel, I was committed to furthering my future in a positive manner and leave my living situation behind, which is where my relationship with Willmott Dixon started.

 Despite the challenges Armin faced, his determined work in the face of adversity saw him achieve three B's at A Level grade during 2020